kosztkas/resume/index.md

   - Training colleagues on the fundamentals of containerization and Kubernetes
   - Supporting Veeam Cloud Connect deals on TDA level
   - Building a new Kubernetes product
-  - Creating short lightboard videos explaining our solutions on a high level<br>
+  - Creating short lightboard videos explaining our solutions technological concepts on a high level<br>

 **_Technologies used:_** Veeam, AWS, Ansible, Kubernetes
 <br><br>